01-edu/registry/README.md

 - Docker Hub is taking a very long time to build (up to half an hour)
 - Now rate limits the pulls
-- Is quite easy to reimplement
+- Is quite easy to re-implement

 ### What - Solution